Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith/index.md

 You learn a series of techniques called "John's Signatures" that can be applied on hit when you forgo the :d20-adv: **Advantage** granted by *Reckless Attack* while ^^Primordial Conflagaration^^ is active.

-&emsp; **Extra Damage** When you use a Technique, it deals extra :dmg-fire: **Fire** damage equals to ^^Primordial Conflagaration^^ damage die at your current level.
+**Extra Damage.** When you use a Technique, it deals extra :dmg-fire: **Fire** damage equals to ^^Primordial Conflagaration^^ damage die at your current level.

-&emsp; **Saving Throw.** When a Technique requires a :d20-save: **Saving Throw**, the DC is equals 8 + Constitution Modifier + Proficiency Bonus.
+**Saving Throw.** When a Technique requires a :d20-save: **Saving Throw**, the DC is equals 8 + Constitution Modifier + Proficiency Bonus.

-&emsp; **Technique Known.** You learn 2 techniques of your choice from the Technique Options section.
-You learn an additonal Techniquewhen you reach Barbarian level 11, and 14.
-Each time you learn new Technique, you can also replace one Technique you know with a different one.
+**Technique Known.** You learn 2 techniques of your choice from the Technique Options section.
+You learn one additonal Technique when you reach Barbarian level 11, and 14.
+You can change your Technique when you finish a Long Rest.

----

-- **John's Jawbreaker:** The target must succeed a :d20-save: Constitution **Saving Throw**, or it becomes **Stunned** until the end of your next turn.

-- **John's Joust:** You instantly move up to 30 feet in a straight line without provoking opportunity attack.
-Any creatures that you pass must succeed on a Dexterity :d20-save: **Saving Throw** or take :dmg-fire: **Fire** damage equals to half of your total weapon damage.

-- **John's Jettison:** The target must succeed a Strength :d20-save: **Saving Throw**, or it is pushed 15 ft and becomes **Prone**.

-- **John's Judgement:** You cause a 15 ft. :aoe-cone: cone explosion originating from the target and away from you.
-Each creature, excluding the target within the affected area must succeed a Dexterity :d20-save: **Saving Throw** or it takes :dmg-fire: **Fire** damage equals to your total weapon damage on that hit, or half as much on a successful save.

-- **John's Juggernaught:** The target is pushed 15 ft. straight away from you.
-You can then Move up to half your :rsc-speed: **Speed** straight torward the target without provoking Opportunity Attack.